 Cucumbers can be divided into 3 main types:

 Slicing cucumbers are perfect for fresh eating.
-Slicing cucumbers usually grow to between 8 to 15 inches depending on variety.
+A slicing cucumbers usually grow to between 8 to 15 inches depending on the variety.
 As the fruit starts to mature the skin of slicing cucumbers harden.
 This makes mature slicers unusable for pickling.
 But slicing cucumbers can be pickled when smaller and still tender skinned.
 Slicing cucumbers also make great refrigerator pickles.